hasura/learn-graphql/tutorials/frontend/vectordbs/tutorial-site/content/query-data/2-queries-with-rbac.md

 ![Access control](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-vectordb/access_control_image.png)

 Then, expand the `Column select permissions` and toggle all.
+Then, click `Save Permissions`.

 Adding this rule does the magic!
 If we head back to the `API` tab of the Console and run a query with the `x-hasura-manager-id` and `x-hasura-role` headers added, we'll now only see the applications belonging to the manager's